dianagromakovskaya/stackexchange-data-insights/README.md

 * **Verify that all the data is presented in BigQuery**

-Navigate to Navigate to [Google Cloud Console](https://console.cloud.google.com/bigquery).
+Navigate to Navigate to [Google Cloud BigQuery Console](https://console.cloud.google.com/bigquery).
 Under the dataset, which has been created in the third step, you should see 24 new tables named like {service}_{table}.
 On the screenshot below you can see the tables which have been created for the service = ai:

 ![bq1](./docs/bq1.png)